 Throughout the year, St. Margaret’s holds different health screenings throughout the Illinois Valley area.
 For our patient’s convenience, we try to bring them to you by offering them at different locations.
 Due to COVID-19; however, these screenings around the community are currently unavailable until further notice.
-However, we have a safe and convenient way for patients to still have their cholesterol, blood sugar and blood pressure checked by using the St. Margaret’s Drive-Thru Testing Center.
-Find out more below or click here to visit the St. Margaret’s Drive-Thru Testing Center webpage.

 Have a question?
 Fill out our online form.

-- No Appointment Necessary
+- No Appointment Necessary.

 - A twelve-hour food and beverage fast is recommended for more accurate blood sugar test results.

-Screenings currently unavailable until further notice:
+These screenings below are also currently unavailable until further notice:

 - DePue Library, second Tuesday of every month | 8:30-9:30 a.m.

 - North Central Bank (Hennepin), first Thursday of every month | 8:30-10 a.m.

 - Liberty Estates, first Tuesday of every month | 9:30-11 a.m.